 Under the Erasmus+ programme, grants are provided to people who work in education in EU countries, as well as Iceland, Liechtenstein, Norway, Turkey and FYR Macedonia.

 You have to apply for an Erasmus+ grant through your school, organisation, training institute or university.
 You can't apply individually.

-Organisations such as teacher training colleges, university departments and ministries of education also ask us to build tailor-made courses for their teaching and non-teaching staff.
+Organisations such as teacher training colleges and university departments also ask us to build tailor-made courses for their teaching and non-teaching staff.
 If your organisation would like us to design a closed group programme, check our Erasmus+ Course Builder.
 You can create a course which relates to your own needs and outcomes.

-For an application form and more information on how to apply for an Erasmus+ grant, contact the Professional Development Course Directorl.
-We'll be happy to help and advise you.
+For an application form and more information on how to apply for an Erasmus+ grant, contact the Professional Development Course Director who will be happy to help and advise you.